No. 15 Florida falls to UConn 62-59 on the road

+Tyler Polley also scored 15 points and Josh Carlton added 13 for the Huskies (2-1) who led by five points at halftime and never trailed after intermission.

+“Anytime you play on the road, you’re dealing with the stage and 10,000 (fans) screaming at you and you’ve got to step up with poise and confidence and mental toughness and make a shot at this level,” White said.
+“As a staff we’ve got to do a better job of finding a way to get these guys going, continue to go through that trial-and-error process.”

-A layup by Florida’s Keyontae Johnson with just over a minute to go cut the lead to 60-59, but those would be the last points the Gators scored.
+Keyontae Johnson’s layup with just over a minute to go cut UConn’s lead to 60-59, but those would be the last points the Gators scored.

-Vital hit two free throws with 17 seconds left and Florida had a chance to tie.
-But Alterique Gilbert tipped the ball out of Johnson’s hands and Vital grabbed it and dribbled away, securing the win.
+Florida had a chance to tie after Vital hit two free throws with 17 seconds left.
+But Alterique Gilbert tipped a pass from Johnson and Vital grabbed it and dribbled away, securing the win.

+“A think a year ago, we would have folded, easily,” said Gilbert.
+“These are the games you come to UConn to play and I think we have a great group of guys now who just want to win.”

 Blackshear scored the game’s first two baskets, but the Gators made just four of their first 13 attempts from the floor.

-But UConn had a tougher start, going without a basket for the first six minutes.
+UConn also had a tough start, going without a basket for the first six minutes.

 Vital got the UConn crowd into the game with a 3-pointer, a dunk and a jumper on consecutive trips down the court that gave the Huskies an 11-6 lead.